Taejo of Joseon: Death

 King Taejo died ten years after his abdication on 27 June 1408 in Changdeokgung.
 He was buried at Geonwolleung in the Donggureung Cluster (present-day Guri, South Korea).
 The tomb of his umbilical cord is located in Geumsan County, South Korea.

 Legacy

 Although Taejo overthrew Goryeo and expelled officials who remained loyal to the previous dynasty, many regard him as a revolutionary and a decisive ruler who eliminated an inept, obsolete and crippled governing system to save the nation from foreign forces and conflicts.

 The resulting safeguarding of domestic security led the Koreans to rebuild and further discover their culture.
 In the midst of the rival Yuan and Ming dynasties, Joseon encouraged the development of national identity which was once threatened by the Mongols.
 However, some scholars, particularly in North Korea, view Taejo as a mere traitor to the old regime and bourgeois apostate while paralleling him to General Ch'oe Yŏng, a military elite who conservatively served Goryeo to death.

 His diplomatic successes in securing Korea in the early modern period are notable.

+Worship

+In Korean shamanism, Taejo is worshiped as a wangshin.